Varathac/Fuoco-Pneumatico/README.md

 Electronics:
 <hr>

-- Voltage Regulator MP1584EN mini- buck
+-  Dc-Dc 12v to 7V step down mini- buck

-- 470uf, 25V electrolytic capacitor/ 0.1uf (100nf) ceramic, x7R, 50V

-- 100uf, 25V electrolytic capacitor/ 1.0uf ceramic, x7R, 16V

-- TVS diode (SMBJ58CA)

 - Inline 3A fuse

-This ensures the arduino recieves clean and consistent power.
+This ensures the arduino recieves required power.

 <hr>
 Libraries used: